spglib/spglib/test/README.md

 ## Requirements

 - CMake >= 3.11
-- (Googletest is automatically prepared with [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html))
+- (Googletest is automatically prepared with [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) if not available)

 ## How to run single test